 for all $i,r,s,t\geq0$.
 Moreover, by convention $P_{r,s,t}^i=\emptyset$ when either $i$, $r$, $s$ or $t$ is negative.

-\begin{Example} Let $T=T_2(3,4,5)$ be the tree with tree branches, the first one with tree leaves, the second one with four leaves and a third one with five leaves.
+\begin{Example} Let $T=T_2(3,4,5)$ be the tree with three branches, the first one with three leaves, the second one with four leaves, and the third one with five leaves.
 Since $n=|V(T)|=16$ and $\nu_2(T)=6$, then $T$ has $10$ non-trivial critical ideals.
 Furthermore, by Theorem~\ref{TeoRed} and Proposition~\ref{T2mincar},

 Also, let $T=T_2(2,2,m)$ be the tree of depth two with three branches, the first two with $2$ leaves and the third one with $m$ leaves.
 Since $n=|V(T)|=m+8$ and $\nu_2(T)=6$, then $T$ has $m+2$ non-trivial critical ideals.
 By Theorem~\ref{TeoRed} and Proposition~\ref{T2mincar},